gaurish99/employee-analyser-assignment/README.md

 ✅ Sample Output

-When you run the app with a sample CSV file:
+When you run the app with a sample CSV file employees.csv you will the below output, I have tweaked the output in more readable form:

 === Managers earning TOO LITTLE ===
 Manager Martin Chekov earns TOO LITTLE by 15000.00